 But somewhere in my 30s, I realized perfect isn’t what it’s cracked up to be.
 I realized there is so much more to life, and imperfection can be endearing.
-Imperfection is human, relatable and connecting.
-As Tony Robbins put it, “There is no such thing as a mistake; every mistake is a learning lesson.
+Imperfection is human, relatable and fosters connection.

-I now call myself a recovering perfectionist.
-I am less worried about what others think about me as long as I’m proud of my behavior.
+I like to call myself “a recovering perfectionist.”
+Now in my 50s, I am less worried about what others think about me as long as I’m proud of my own behavior.
 It’s like parenting teenagers who think your every move is embarrassing, but you just don’t care.
 You are okay with it because you don’t have to look perfect.
 I don’t have to be perfect…

 I believe being strong is sexy, and beauty truly comes from within.
 I no longer have to have the perfect outfit every day.
 (When my daughter was little she used to ask, “Mom, are you gonna wear exercise clothes again today?)
 I’m okay sharing my aging woes.
-Age is just a number, but as 50 is now closer than 40, I am okay admitting in my fitness classes that my back is bad and my shoulder is sore.
+I am okay admitting in my fitness classes that my back is bad and my shoulder is sore.
 I’ll give my classes great workouts no matter what, but I’m okay not being the perfect instructor every day.
 I’m okay with a few wrinkles.
 (Adult acne I could live without!)
 I’m okay admitting I am who I am.